 Comparison is the root of all evil, don’t compare your outer or inner self with others.
 Everyone is unique and special in their own way.
 Appreciate this uniqueness.
 Be confident, be YOU, and you will become beYOUtiful!

-Self love and acceptance is important to me, each day i value and respect myself.
-I love to pamper myself and spread happiness around.
+Self love and acceptance is important to me.
+Each day, i value and respect myself, i work towards appreciating myself and spreading happiness around.
 If i’m not happy and self- satisfied, i really can’t make others happy.
-Self love is very important that way, so never compromise on that.
+Self love is very important that way, so never ever compromise on that.

 “There’s a love deep within us, only waiting to be acknowledged.
 Look inward, accept, and nourish this purest love, it’s called the self love.” – Sadaf Siddiqi.